Askeran17/90s-movie-quiz/README.md

 - The quiz begins with a start image "The 90s Movie Quiz"
 ![Start Image](images/start-image.png)

 - Then the player is given the opportunity to play the quiz or refuse.
-If the player agrees to start the quiz by entering the word “Yes”, then the message “Great!
+If the player agrees to start the quiz by entering the word “Yes”, then the player is then required to enter their age.
+If the player is 12 or older, a message “Great!
 You have to answer 10 questions.
-Let's start!” is displayed and quiz begins.
+Let's start!” is displayed to him and he begins and quiz begins.

 ![Start Choice](images/start-choice-yes.png)